terrisgit/alpine-puppeteer-docker/README.md

 ## Requirements

 - Docker version 20 or later
-- This does not work on MacOS with Apple processors!
-Even with `--platform=linux/amd64,` Chromium crashes upon starting with an error about ptrace
+- This does not work on MacOS with Apple M1 processors!
+Even with `--platform=linux/amd64,` Chromium crashes upon starting with an error about ptrace.
+Try this with `export DOCKER_DEFAULT_PLATFORM=linux/amd64` - maybe it will work for you.

 ## Dockerfile Arguments